vijayenk/bluetooth-network-modeling-workshop/README.md

 # Bluetooth Network Modeling Workshop

+## Description
+The Bluetooth Network Modeling Workshop offers hands-on exercises designed to teach the end-to-end network modeling workflow in MATLAB.
+Through guided activities, Participants will analyze the mutual interference between Bluetooth and WLAN networks.
+With minimal coding effort, you'll be able to visualize network behavior and evaluate performance metrics in realistic scenarios.

+## Target Audience:
+Wireless System Engineers, and PHY/MAC Engineers who are currently using or interested in exploring how connectivity (WLAN and Bluetooth) network Coexistence simulations, including Bluetooth LE and networks can be performed in MATLAB.

+## Learning Outcomes:

+* Gain an overview of Bluetooth network simulation in MATLAB.
+* Model and simulate Bluetooth LE and LE Audio networks.
+* Analyze the effects of WLAN interference on Bluetooth performance
+* Simulate collaborative and non-collaborative coexistence mechanisms for WLAN and Bluetooth
+* Model practical Bluetooth networks, such as in residential scenarios.
+* Log and visualize simulation results for further analysis.

 This repo contains the files required to run the hands-on Bluetooth network modeling workshop in MATLAB®.
 The "Exercise" files require code additions to
 run.
 The "Solution Scripts" files have the required code additions and run